Monday June 11, 2018

 Why was I re-reading my George W.S.
 Trow?
 Because of standup comic John Mulaney, of course.
 Together, the two of them explain Trump better than just about anyone.

 I was late to the John Mulaney party but I’ve been aware of him for a while.
 He was the “Saturday Night Live” writer who made Bill Hader laugh, right?
 He was young and handsome and looked like he should’ve been on the show—or some show.
 He looked like he should’ve been on “Mad Men.”
-I could see him playing the up-and-coming ad exec with the hip ideas who’d take a run at Don Draper—for an episode—until Don came up with the slogan that won the day and beat him back.
+I could see him playing the up-and-coming ad exec with the hip ideas who’d take a run at Don Draper for an episode until Don came up with the slogan that won the day.
 That’s how I thought of Mulaney.

 Then he hosted “SNL” in April and blew me away.
 You should watch his opening monologue if you haven’t.
 It’s topical, funny, unique.
-But you know what really won me over?
-The gazebo bit.
+What really won me over was the gazebo bit.
 Mulaney talks about visiting Connecticut and seeing a gazebo that was dedicated in 1863, and before he gets to the joke, this was my immediate thought: “Huh.
 Right in the middle of the Civil War.”

 And that’s the joke.

 Mulaney imagines the scene with a Prof. Harold Hill-type charlatan selling town leaders—who have just read off their Gettysburg war dead—on this “gazebo” concept.
-It’s a good bit, but more, I immediately felt I’d found a kindred spirit: someone who paid attention to the chronology of things.
+I immediately felt I’d found a kindred spirit: someone who paid attention to the chronology of things.

 Our culture generally doesn’t do chronology.
 It shamefully doesn’t.
 Movies often pretend that, say, the hairstyles of 1963 are interchangeable with the hairstyles of 1967, when they’re so, so not; when how those hairstyles changed is actually the story, and, to ignore it is to completely fuck up the story.
 Google does this, too.
 They make it next-to-impossible to track the course of human events—or even the day’s events.
 They don’t care about chronology or originality or ownership.
 Search for an article and you can get 10 articles commenting on your article before you get the original.
 There should be uproar over this.
 It’s partly why we are where we are.